nymphadora-tonks-team/booking-jb/README.md

 1. Build with maven (Java 11, Maven 3.6.x)
    `mvn clean install`
 2. Run Spring Boot application with VM options `-DfirebaseKey="[...]"`
+     - the firebaseKey property is optional and enables Firebase
-     - if property is not read properly using ", replace " with ' and enclose the json using "
+     - if the property is not read properly using ", replace " with ' and enclose the json using "

 ## Test application